thomaseleff/Bar-Assistant-Automation/community/high-west-saloon/README.md

 Instructions:

 Shake and strain into colins glass with cubed ice.
 Top with soda.
 Thai basil sprig garnish.
+Agony syrup
-Agony syrup 8 mint leaves
+8 mint leaves
 8 basil leaves
 1 cup demerara sugar
 1 cup hot water
-combine sugar and hot water to make simple syrup.
+Combine sugar and hot water to make simple syrup.
 Steep mint and basil for 24 hours.
 Strain and refrigerate for cocktails up to 1 month.
 Makes enough for roughly 10 cocktails.

 ---